ilyesrezgui/Model2Text/README.md

 Model driven engineering assignement:
 Generating Java code out of a class diagram using the EMF plugin on eclipse.
+(Ecore)